-In recognition of the importance of ongoing development for Health Care Assistants/Hospital Aides, the employee who achieves merit criteria will receive an allowance as long as s/he maintains those criteria.
+24.10.1 In recognition of the importance of ongoing development for Health Care Assistants/Hospital Aides, an employee who achieves merit criteria will receive an allowance as long as s/he maintains those criteria.
 This allowance shall be added to the base rate of pay and be payable on all hours worked, and shall attract penal rates and overtime.